-"I have had almost every kind of pistol you can imagine, but the simplicity of the GLOCK, how they sit in your hand and ensure a quick and non-violent resolution.
+"I have had almost every kind of pistol you can imagine, but the simplicity of the GLOCK, how they sit in your hand and provide an immediate sight picture just amazed me," he adds.

-provide an immediate sight picture just amazed me," he adds.
 Searcy says the GLOCK design allows for no loss of muscle memory when transitioning among different models.